AtharvaMusale/Vehicle-Detection-and-Tracking-using-YOLOv3-and-Deep-Sort/README.md

 #### I wrote two blogs on this projects for in depth understanding of the project:
 #### 1. https://atharvamusale.medium.com/vehicle-tracking-and-counting-using-yolov3-and-deep-sort-f43d1c66c7c6
 #### 2. https://atharvamusale.medium.com/a-comprehensive-guide-to-yolov3-74029810ca81
+#### Outputs to this project can be seen here: https://drive.google.com/drive/folders/10anYUOJ5sHdCH2lvFsgiGCs2JRs2j8dG